 Yeah, I know right not all hostels are the same, not all are geared for certain types of backpackers; hostels are in-fact as diverse as travelers themselves.

 The best way to avoid a backpacker hostel turning your trip into a nightmare is to choose the right type of hostels for you.

 Like people, hostels have personalities and certain hostels will suit certain personalities better than others.
-What I’m saying is, there are different types of hostels, hostels to suit your needs and personality, and they will more than likely play a prominent part during your travels.
-Sometimes they can actually turn into the cornerstone of your experience.
+What I’m saying is, there are different types of hostels, ones to suit your needs and personality, and they will more than likely play a prominent part in your travels.
+Sometimes even turn into the cornerstone of your experience.

-How do you know what kind of hostel is what?
+How do you know what type of hostel is right for you?

 And, it’s the same if you just walk into a backpacker hostel, from the first few seconds you will gauge an idea of what type it is; if it’s sociable or not, if it’s a party one or not.

 TIP: Over the years I’ve learned to only book an initial night’s stay if I’m booking online.
 I do this because if it’s the wrong type of hostel for me, I just have to stay that first night and I can find somewhere else more suited the next day rather than be stuck there.
 And also, you can find better and cheaper hostels that don’t advertise online by just walking around the area.